Ssantosh12/Striver-SDE-Sheet/README.md

 # Striver-SDE-Sheet-Problems
-This repository contains the solutions of some standard topic wise competitive programming problems chosen from striver's sde 180 problems' sheet.
+This repository contains the solutions of some standard topic wise competitive programming problems chosen from striver's 180 problems' SDE sheet.